-Consistent with the IPCC GHG inventory guidelines, recalculations are made to incorporate new methods or reflect updated data for all years from 2000 to 2017 to maintain a consistent inventory time series.
+Consistent with the IPCC GHG inventory guidelines, recalculations are made to incorporate new methods or reflect updated data for all years from 2000 to 2018 to maintain a consistent inventory time series.
 Therefore, emission estimates for a given calendar year may be different between editions as methods and supplemental data are updated.
-For example, in the 2019 edition, total 2017 emissions were estimated to be 424.1 MMTCO2e.
-In the 2020 edition, recalculation revised the 2017 emissions to 424.3 MMTCO2e, reflecting refinements and updates to methodology and information gained since 2019.
-Analyses of emission trends, including the emissions increase of 1.0 MMTCO2e between 2017 and 2018, are based on the recalculated numbers in the 2020 edition of the inventory.
+For example, in the 2020 edition, total 2018 emissions were estimated to be 425.3 MMTCO2e.
+In the 2020 edition, recalculation revised the 2018 emissions to 425.2 MMTCO2e, reflecting refinements and updates to methodology and information gained since 2020.
+Analyses of emission trends, including the emissions decrease of 7.1 MMTCO2e between 2018 and 2019, are based on the recalculated numbers in the 2021 edition of the inventory.
 A description of the method updates can be found here:

-https://ww3.arb.ca.gov/cc/inventory/pubs/reports/2000_2018/ghg_inventory_00-18_method_update_document.pdf
+https://ww3.arb.ca.gov/cc/inventory/pubs/reports/2000\2019/ghg\inventory\00-19\method\update\document.pdf